johnpatrickmorgan/FlowStacks/README.md

 You might like this library if:

-✅ You want to be able support deeplinks into deeply nested navigation routes in your app.<br/>
+✅ You want to support deeplinks into deeply nested navigation routes in your app.<br/>
-✅ You want to be able to easily reuse views within different navigation contexts.<br/>
+✅ You want to easily re-use views within different navigation contexts.<br/>
 ✅ You want to easily go back to the root screen or a specific screen in the navigation stack.<br/>
 ✅ You want to use the coordinator pattern to keep navigation logic in a single place.<br/>
 ✅ You want to break an app's navigation into multiple reusable coordinators and compose them together.<br/>